The Quality and Safety Regulations

 The Q&S Regulations allow for certain activities to be undertaken without a licence as long as the establishment has a third party agreement in place with an establishment licensed to carry out activity/ies relating to human application.

-A licensed establishment will need to have third party agreements with anyone who carries on a licensed activity (other than storage), on behalf of the licensed establishment or supplies to the licensed establishment any goods or services which may affect the quality or safety of tissues and / or cells.
+A licensed establishment will need to have third party agreements with anyone who carries on a licensed activity (other than import or storage), on behalf of the licensed establishment or supplies to the licensed establishment any goods or services which may affect the quality or safety of tissues and / or cells.